yarafe/Test/Sentinel/faq-fgt-faz-microsoft-sentinel.md

 ## Log Filtering

+Log forwarding to Sentinel may incur significant costs, necessitating the implementation of an efficient filtering mechanism.
 In essence, you have the flexibility to toggle the traffic log on or off via the graphical user interface (GUI) on Fortigate devices, directing it to either Fortianalyzer or a syslog server, and specifying the severity level.
 Additionally, you can undertake more advanced filtering through CLI, allowing for tailored filtering based on specific values.
 Please refer to the following links:

 [Log syslogd filter](https://docs.fortinet.com/document/fortigate/7.6.0/cli-reference/273422104/config-log-syslogd-filter)

+On The other hands, you can select the minimum log level for each facility from DCR (collect tab) .
+When you select a log level, Microsoft Sentinel collects logs for the selected level and other levels with higher severity.
+For example, if you select LOG_ERR, Microsoft Sentinel collects logs for the LOG_ERR, LOG_CRIT, LOG_ALERT, and LOG_EMERG levels.